 The improved mapping of Laos resulting from the Mapathon will allow:

 - a more precise identification of the location of unexploded ordnance, which still represents a threat for the population

 - a better understanding of the environment, in order to prioritize the destruction of explosive ordnance, especially when they are located close to roads or development areas

 - the swift deployment of demining teams in the dangerous areas, through better knowledge of the routes to reach them.

 This collaborative mapping event, which gathered around 40 participants (CartONG volunteers, members of the OpenStreetMap community, friends and relatives of HI staff), is part of Missing Maps, a humanitarian project that preemptively maps parts of the world that are vulnerable to natural disasters, health crisis, environmental crisis, conflicts and poverty.

 The activity was made possible thanks to OpenStreetMap, a collaborative open data mapping platform which uses satellite imagery to allow users to trace roads, populated places and rivers from anywhere in the world and add them to a common map.
-This geographical data is essential for decision making and the prioritization of interventions, not only for Handicap International, but also for all humanitarian organizations in the area.
+This geographical data is essential for decision making and the prioritization of interventions, not only for HI, but also for all humanitarian organizations in the area.

 In the future, Mapathons will be regularly organized at HI's offices in Lyon, with the opportunity for staff and volunteers to come and share this innovative and inspiring experience.